mnentwig/aCCb/readme.md

 ## Notes: Namespace
 * Convention: Hide private functions in nested "details" namespace (or "Private" etc)
 * Use descriptive, long namespace text, then create convenience alias e.g. namespace li = aCCb::logicalIndexing;
+* method definitions should ideally not use aliases, as Eclipse shows the verbatim code in tooltips e.g. "auto" variable type

 ## Notes: Templates
 * "Full" template specialization with template<> is broken (error: 'only at namespace scope').